-Dalton Alexander (Dancer) Movement artist.
+Dalton Alexander (Dancer-on leave) Movement artist.
 Activist.
 Being.
 Dalton approaches contemporary dance performance work from an experiential practice, collaborating through improvisation to find subtlety and nuance and then embodying that with artistic concepts and direction.
 His training began at the University of New Mexico, continued at Tanzfabrik-Berlin, and landed in London at Trinity Laban where he performed works by Theo Clinkard, Ederson Rodrigues Xavier, and Dog Kennel Hill Project.
 Dalton has performed with punkkiCo, FACT/SF, and Margaret Jenkins Dance Company in San Francisco, CA amongst smaller projects and his own work.
 He is also a proud member of Dance Artists’ National Collective.
-This is Dalton’s first production with Human Shakes.

 KJ Dahlaw (Dancer) is a bay area dance artist.
 They hold an MFA in Dance from Saint Mary's College of CA and a BFA in Dance Performance from Northern Illinois University.
 KJ’s work examines unruliness; queer theology; the body; and practices of counter-hegemony in the dancing body.
 KJ is a freelance dancer in the Bay area and excited to dance with Human Shakes this season.